top of page

 • 1 min read

-I climbed up, grabbed her by the mane,
+I climb up, grab her by the mane

 No saddle on to separate